Nick Doodeman

-Nick Doodeman (born 22 October 1996) is a Dutch professional footballer who plays as a winger for club Willem II.
+Nick Doodeman (born 22 October 1996) is a Dutch professional footballer who plays as a winger for club Volendam.

 Club career

 He made his Eerste Divisie debut for FC Volendam on 3 September 2017 in a game against SC Cambuur.

 On 27 January 2021, it was announced that he will exchange FC Volendam for SC Cambuur for the next season.
 He has signed with SC Cambuur for two years.

-Monday, 1 February 2021, it was announced that Nick will make the switch from FC Volendam to SC Cambuur immediately in the 2020-2021 season.
+Monday, 1 February 2021, it was announced that Nick will make the switch from FC Volendam to SC Cambuur immediately in the 2020–2021 season.

 On 21 June 2022, Doodeman signed a three-year contract with Willem II who had recently been relegated from the Eredivisie.

+International career

+Doodeman played once for the Netherlands national under-17 football team and once for the U18s.